mmistakes/minimal-mistakes/_posts/2019-06-24-deploy-a-digital-twin-in-6months-for-1MUSD.md

 ### 3.4.1 Mixed Integer Linear Program

 MILPs are the bread and butter of the field of operations research (OR).
 The origins of OR can be traced as far back as Blaise Pascal’s [division of the stakes](https://en.wikipedia.org/wiki/Problem_of_points).
 OR also played a decisive role during World War II.
-An MILP is an optimization problem where either some of the variables are constrained to take integer values (as opposed to continuous).
+An MILP is an optimization problem where some of the variables are constrained to take integer values (as opposed to continuous).
 This property makes the problem exponentially more complicated because far more combinations of points need to be visited in order to find the optimal (min or max) solution.
-A common application of MILP is scheduling (or tasks, trains, operating rroms, military personnel, etc.).
+A common application of MILP is scheduling (or tasks, trains, operating rooms, military personnel, etc.).

 Some recent development in integer programming includes the development of robust optimization, which pushes the limits of what MILPs can do when variables are uncertain (to avoid being overly conservative and always picking the worse case).